If you are interested in Dining Services positions at Christian Living Communities, please click here

-Must be able to understand the English language.
+Must be able to read, write and speak the English language.

 Essential Duties of the Environmental Services Associate I:

-Responsible for dusting and polishing furniture to include picture frames, mirrors and other items in the room.
+Responsible for dusting and polishing furniture to include picture frames, mirrors and other items in the resident’s apartment.

 Washes and disinfects all countertops and sink areas according to specified procedures.